yaskovdev/blog/source/_posts/2020-01-20-why-i-like-living-in-tallinn.md

 date:   2020-01-20 21:00:00 +0300
 categories: [city]
 comments: true
+excerpt: "A couple of years ago, I never thought that I would move to Tallinn.
+Not because of any lack of opportunities for programmers in Europe, but because I did not expect this small city to be so comfortable with so many amenities and, in particular, to have high demand for software developers.
+Why do I like this city?
+Let me explain."
 ---

 A couple of years ago, I never thought that I would move to Tallinn.
 Not because of any lack of opportunities for programmers in Europe, but because I did not expect this small city to be so comfortable with so many amenities and, in particular, to have high demand for software developers.